jdomizz/hydra-element/README.md

 - [Naoto Hieda](https://naotohieda.com/) for improving the usability of the custom element 🪄
 - [Olivia Jack](https://ojack.xyz/) for creating such a fun tool as Hydra 🌈
-- The hydra community for turning the tool into something even more fun 🧩
+- The Hydra community for turning the tool into something even more fun 🧩

 ## License